Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation

-At the same time, realistic EoR modelling requires the ability to resolve haloes down to at least the hydrogen cooling limit corresponding to a halo virial temperature of $T_\mathrm{vir}\sim10^4 \rm{K}$ and virial mass
+At the same time, realistic EoR modelling requires the ability to resolve haloes down to at least the hydrogen cooling limit corresponding to a halo virial temperature of $T_\mathrm{vir}\sim10^4 \rm{K}$ and virial mass (\citealt{BarkanaReview})

-where $\Delta_{\rm crit}(z)$ is the critical overdensity, and $\rho_m(z)$ is the matter density.
-These so-called atomically cooled haloes provide sites where gas efficiently cools via atomic line transitions to form stars (\citealt{BarkanaReview}).
+These so-called atomically cooled haloes provide sites where gas efficiently cools via atomic line transitions to form stars.
 Thus, to realistically simulate a representative volume of the early Universe, one requires large simulation volumes as well as sufficiently high mass resolutions.

-A number of techniques have been developed to simulate the EoR (\citealt{GnedinMadau}).
+Several techniques have been developed to simulate the EoR (\citealt{GnedinMadau}).
 Semi-numerical simulations (e.g. \citealt{Simfast21}, \citealt{21cmFAST}, \citealt{Maity2022}) typically associate ionising photon sources with the density peaks of evolved Gaussian random fields.
-As these models do not require running computationally expensive N-body simulations, they are able to achieve very large volumes (\citealt{Greig2022c}) as well as efficiently exploring the available parameter space (e.g. \citealt{CMMC}).
+As these models do not require running computationally expensive N-body simulations, they are able to achieve very large volumes (\citealt{Greig2022c}) as well as efficiently explore the available parameter space (e.g. \citealt{CMMC}).
 Their main drawback is the absence of detailed physics which self-consistently models a realistic galaxy population.
-On the other hand, achieving high spatial resolution in large volume hydrodynamical simulations are prohibitively computationally expensive (though \citealt{THESAN} achieved $\sim10$ pc spatial resolution in a $\sim96$ Mpc simulation volume with $2\times2100^3$ particles).
-However, the computational overhead associated with hydrodynamical simulations preclude their use in parameter exploration.
+On the other hand, achieving high resolution in large-volume hydrodynamical simulations is computationally expensive (see for example \citealt{CROC1}; \citealt{CoDaI}; \citealt{SPHINX}; \citealt{THESAN}).
+However, the computational overhead associated with hydrodynamical simulations precludes their use in parameter exploration.